charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Backend/The back end.md

 a core concept in express and play important role in handling requests and responses.
 - they sit between the incoming request and the final intended route handler **parking lot**:
+- how does middleware fit in context with MVC pattern?
+	- it falls under the umbrella of controller that might call the model to request data, and eventually sends a response
 - in practical terms, what is the difference between req.use() and router.use()/router.get()
 	- essentially same methods in different instances/scoping
 ##### anatomy of middle ware function